The LFT namespace represents the main UFT Developer module.

 Start your code with a

-var <varible name> = require ("leanFT") statement to load the main LeanFT module.
-In our code samples, we use the variable name LFT.
-Therefore, we refer to our main namespace as LFT.
+var <variable name> = require ("leanFT") statement to load the main LeanFT module.
+In the code samples, we use the variable name LFT.
+Therefore, we refer to the main namespace as LFT.

 Within this namespace, you can use the following functions, namespaces, classes, enumerations, and types:

 Performs an SDK cleanup when connection ends.